NOTE:

 Around The Clock" and the

-campy "Skippin'
+campy "Skippin' School"

-School" which has the virtue
+which has the virtue of some

-of some goofy horn-honking
+goofy horn-honking sounds

-"Ooo-Ooh!" backing vocals
+and "Ooo-Ooh!" backing

-that make it a fun
+vocals that make it a fun

 closer.